Aaronson-Ambainis Conjecture Is True For Random Restrictions: Proof Overview

 \begin{theorem} There exists a constant $C$ such that the following is true:

 If $f: \cube^n \rightarrow [0,1]$ has degree $d$ and $ \displaystyle \sum_{|S|>k} \hat{f}(S)^2 \leq \dfrac{\epsilon}{C^{k} d^C} $, $f$ is a $(\epsilon , \epsilon^{-2} d^C C^k)$ junta. \end{theorem}

 Below we briefly discuss how we are able to improve the tail bound under the additional degree assumption.
-Dinur et al \cite{dinur} prove their tail bound by showing the following result (we are omitting the exact quantitative parameters here for reading convenience). \begin{theorem} Let $h: \cube^n \rightarrow \mathbb{R}$ be a degree $k$ function with $\E[h^2] \leq 1$ (but not necessarily pointwise bounded) which cannot be approximated by $2^{O(k)}$ juntas to accuracy $\mu$.
+Dinur, Friedgut, Kindler, O'Donnell \cite{DFKO06} prove their tail bound by showing the following result (we are omitting the exact quantitative parameters here for reading convenience). \begin{theorem} Let $h: \cube^n \rightarrow \mathbb{R}$ be a degree $k$ function with $\E[h^2] \leq 1$ (but not necessarily pointwise bounded) which cannot be approximated by $2^{O(k)}$ juntas to accuracy $\mu$.
 Then, for any function $g: \cube^n \rightarrow [0,1]$, $E [(h-g)^2] \geq \varepsilon$. \end{theorem}

-To prove Theorem \ref{thm:dinur_original}, \cite{dinur} applies Theorem \ref{thm:distance_from_bounded} on the truncated function $h = f^{\leq k} = \displaystyle \sum_{|S| \leq k} \hat{f}(S) \chi_S$ and takes $g$ to be the original function $f$.
+To prove Theorem \ref{thm:dinur_original}, \cite{DFKO06} applies Theorem \ref{thm:distance_from_bounded} on the truncated function $h = f^{\leq k} = \displaystyle \sum_{|S| \leq k} \hat{f}(S) \chi_S$ and takes $g$ to be the original function $f$.
 This then lower bounds $E[(f-f^{\leq k})^2]$ which is precisely the Fourier tail above weight $k$.
 Thus, the distance lower bound $\varepsilon$ in Theorem \ref{thm:distance_from_bounded} governs the Fourier tail lower bound in Theorem \ref{thm:dinur_original}.
 Since we have the additional information that $f$ is of degree $d$, for our purposes it will suffice to bound the distance from bounded degree $d$ functions, not necessarily \textit{all} bounded functions.
 In Theorem \ref{theorem:main_result} we prove a result of the following form (again, we are omitting the exact parameters for reading convenience)

 \begin{theorem} Let $h: \cube^n \rightarrow \mathbb{R}$ be a degree $k$ function with $\E[h^2] \leq 1$ (but not necessarily pointwise bounded) which cannot be approximated by $2^{O(k)}$ juntas to accuracy $\mu$.
 Then, for any \textit{degree $d$ }function $g: \cube^n \rightarrow [0,1]$, $E [(h-g)^2] \geq \tilde{\varepsilon}$. \end{theorem}